bobgreenshields/rivers-of-blood/encounters/Waystation assault.md

 #### Encounter play ideas
 - The faster they get to the contact the more chance the contact is alive
 - Actually a series of encounters
-	- helping some of the guards and Wilda's niece fight off a big group
+	- helping some of the guards and [[Gwenryl Warmheart]]
 		- cornered by goblinoids atop the wall
+		- and they are going to be killed without assistance
-	- saving the contact
+	- saving the contact or [[Rarim Chuv]]
 - [[Wilda Warmheart]] wants to persue the attackers
 	- to stop them raiding any other farmsteads
 	- rescue any prisoners